-PageSeeder supports MySQL 5.6.4 or higher and if this is a new installation it is generally best to install the latest release of 5.7 from http://www.mysql.com .
+PageSeeder supports MySQL 5.6.4 or higher (but not 8.0 or higher) and if this is a new installation it is generally best to install the latest release of 5.7 from http://www.mysql.com .

 - On Linux use commands (CentOS 6) like: